Table of Contents

 I learned a lot of things about SEO and prospecting while working on Nirah.
 For SEO, some keywords are related to your business, but more importantly, the search intent matters, i.e., what happens in a person's life that they feel the need to search for.
 All the content writing and getting backlinks happens after that.
 Among many conversations, only a few people mentioned that they google how to build a webhooks system, which was evident since search volumes for webhooks-related keywords were quite low.
 People often search Google for specific company webhooks and usually go to their docs when consuming webhooks.
 Hookdeck, which helps in processing webhooks, understands the search intent very well and manages to get backlinks from the many companies' webhooks docs.

-Prospecting works better as a distribution channel for this idea.
+Prospecting works better as a distribution channel for this idea, although not as good as open source.
 I didn't prefer to go wide at the start.
 Instead, I choose to be hyper-specific as to whom I will serve.
 Top-down only works when the problem I am solving is one of their top 5 things to do, and after many calls, webhooks didn't make it to the top issues they care about.
 Bottom-up works best when coupled with open source.
 So what I ended up trying was "middle-out".
 I didn't want to build yet another open-source webhooks product.

 Lack of effective positioning